by

 "I

-was working neutral support at Ironman Hawaii and we were checking over
+was working neutral support at Ironman Hawaii and we were checking

 With

 that being our last option, we replaced it anyway.
-The creak went away!
+The creak went

 Another one is what I call "Campy cassette creak."

-A dealer and his customer came to see me with the bike, absolutely certain
+A dealer and his customer came to see me with the bike, absolutely

-wheel and the noise went away.
+with a Shimano wheel and the noise went away.
 Solution:

 Certain

-early 10-speed Campagnolo cassettes with the loose cogs will creak if
+early 10-speed Campagnolo cassettes with the loose cogs will creak

-the cassette body is not completely slathered with heavy waterproof
+if the cassette body is not completely slathered with heavy waterproof

 grease before installing the cassette.
 This is actually pretty common.